deep-diver/LLM-As-Chatbot/README.md

 - it provides an additional script to run various configurations to see how it affects the generation quality and speed

+- it currently supports the following Alpaca-LoRA:
+  - [tloen/alpaca-lora-7b](https://huggingface.co/tloen/alpaca-lora-7b): the original 7B Alpaca-LoRA checkpoint by tloen
+  - [chansung/alpaca-lora-13b](https://huggingface.co/chansung/alpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model
+  - [chansung/koalpaca-lora-13b](https://huggingface.co/chansung/koalpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the Korean dataset created by [KoAlpaca project](https://github.com/Beomi/KoAlpaca) by Beomi (**TBD**)
+  - [chansung/alpaca-lora-30b](https://huggingface.co/chansung/alpaca-lora-30b): the 30B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model (**TBD**)

 ```

 ## Instructions